In this tutorial, we are going to show you how to scrape restaurant information in Google Maps.

 Here is the sample output.
 You can see some blank fields in the column “Description” and column "Hours".
 This is because some restaurants do not contain any description and/or the hours of operation.

-By default, if Octoparse cannot find the element of the defined pattern on the page, the field will be left blank.
-However, Octoparse may fail to find the element of the defined pattern even if the element needed is shown on the website.
+Octoparse may fail to find the element of the defined pattern and leaves the data field blank even if the element needed is shown on the website.
 If you encounter this problem, here are a related tutorial you might need：